 Using Steam to the Fullest

-These are some of the main Steam features that aren’t all that common.
+These are some of the main Steam features that are not all that common.
 In truth, Steam is home to many other cool tweaks that can boost your entire Steam experience.
 At first glance, you may think of Steam as just another road bump in your seamless gaming experience.
-In truth, it handles a whole lot for you and tops it off with some unique perks.
+In truth, it handles a lot for you and tops it off with some unique perks.

 Did you know about these cool Steam perks?
 Which one did you find the most useful?
-Do you have another one that wasn’t mentioned here?
-Feel free to hit the comments below with any questions, tips, and opinions.
+Do you have another one that was not mentioned here?
+Feel free to hit the comments below with questions, tips, and opinions.